Opening of the British Council Hong Kong's headquarters

 1948

-The British Council opened its headquarters in Hong Kong with an aim to strengthen cultural relations between Chinese and British people.
+The British Council opened its headquarters in Hong Kong with an aim to strengthen cultural relations between the people of the UK and Hong Kong.

 1949

 The first British Council library in Hong Kong started its operation in February in Statue Square.
-It contained sections on arts, music, history, literature, biography, philosophy and politics and was open to the public.
+It was the first public library in Hong Kong.

 1976

-The first British Council English Teaching Centre in Hong Kong was open in the Easey Commercial Building in Wan Chai.
+The first British Council English Teaching Centre in Hong Kong was opened in the Easey Commercial Building in Wanchai, which later became the largest teaching operation in the British Council global network.

 1987